Bradfield/algos/book/trees/examples-of-trees.md

 Here in the tree that corresponds to each of the HTML tags used to create the page.

-![A Tree Corresponding to the Markup Elements of a Web Page](figures/htmltree.png)
+![A tree corresponding to the markup elements of a web page](figures/htmltree.png)

 The HTML source code and the tree accompanying the source illustrate another hierarchy.
 Notice that each level of the tree corresponds to a